What to put in the further interests section of a graduate CV

 It is essential to include those interests that provide evidence of your skills.

-- Group-based work is always impressive because it shows teamworking ability and, potentially, leadership and organisation.
+- Group-based activities are always impressive because they show teamworking ability and, potentially, leadership and organisation (even if conducted over Zoom).

 - Involvement in sports also looks good because it demonstrates energy and commitment, among other skills.